TeseoLou/codoku/README.md

 *Expanded repository view showing modular JavaScript files, HTML pages, and the core stylesheet for **Codoku**.*

 ## **4.3 Page Template**
-Once the initial project folder and file structure was in place, the next step was to establish a universal page template that could be reused across all HTML pages.
+Once the initial project folder and file structure was in place, the next step was to establish a universal page template that could be reused across all `HTML` pages.
 This involved building out shared structural components and styling elements that define **Codoku’s** visual identity and layout consistency.

-The goal was to create a flexible yet robust HTML + CSS foundation that could be duplicated into every page and would only require page-specific content edits going forward.
+The goal was to create a flexible yet robust `HTML` + `CSS` foundation that could be duplicated into every page and would only require page-specific content edits going forward.

 **Key Components of the Universal Template:**

 Metadata and Dependencies
   - Meta tags for viewport, character encoding, and accessibility
   - Google Fonts for typography
-  - Boodstrap 5.3 CDN for layout and component responsiveness
+  - `Bootstrap 5.3` CDN for layout and component responsiveness
   - FontAwesome for icons
   - Favicon links
   - `style.css` for custom styling

 Semantic Layout Structure
 - Structural landmarks shared by all pages:
-  - Responsive Bootstrap navbar with theme and sound toggles
+  - Responsive `Bootstrap` navbar with theme and sound toggles
   - The central content area, customized per page
   - Footer with copyright and social

 Thematic Styling Foundations
-- The global CSS file handled:
+- The global `CSS` file handled:
   - Typography hierarchy
   - Color variables for light/dark modes and accessibility contrast
   - Background textures for day and night themes